robertmand/FAIR-DaSH/_episodes/ep5.md

 ![(I have created this image so please let me know if you want to change it) The structure of persistent identifiers as in DOI, In the prefix, you can see that first part of prefix represent DOI directory and the following number is publisher.
 Suffix is unique under its unique prefix](../fig/img18.jpg)

 > ## Exercise 1.
 Domain specific persistent identifiers
-> Use [FAIRsharing](https://fairsharing.org) to find domain specif repository for  plant genomics and phenotypes and explore structure of its persistand identifiers?
+> Use [FAIRsharing](https://fairsharing.org) to find domain specific repository for plant genomics and phenotypes and explore the structure of its persistand identifiers?
 >> ## Solution
 >> If you follow the steps in the following screen recording, you will find plant genomics and phenotypes.
 In this database, all datasets are assigned digital object identifier (DOI)
 >> <video src="../fig/vid1.mp4" controls="controls" style="max-width: 730px;">